-Tech, transport woes hit Wall Street
+US STOCKS-Tech, transport woes hit Wall Street

 “You’ve got a general feeling a lot of good news is priced in to this market,” Hogan said.
 “That holds with technology.
 The problem with momentum stocks, once they start heading in a direction they get there violently and that’s what we’re seeing today.”

-The PowerShares QQQ Trust (QQQ.P), an exchange-traded fund (ETF) tracking the Nasdaq 100 .NDX, hit a record intraday high shortly after midday in New York but fell as much as 2.5 percent from there with a spike in volume.
-As the market fell, Nasdaq 100 futures NQcv1 posted their busiest hour in terms of volume since alt least mid March.
+The PowerShares QQQ Trust, an exchange-traded fund (ETF) tracking the Nasdaq 100, hit a record intraday high shortly after midday in New York but fell as much as 2.5 percent from there with a spike in volume.
+As the market fell, Nasdaq 100 futures posted their busiest hour in terms of volume since alt least mid March.

 “My guess is this is selling by a large ETF holder, likely in the QQQ”, said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh, referring to the market’s afternoon decline.

-Amazon.com (AMZN.O) was due to post results after the bell, the last of the high-flying companies known as "FANG" stocks to report.
+Amazon.com was due to post results after the bell, the last of the high-flying companies known as “FANG” stocks to report.

 With nearly half the S&P 500 having reported, second-quarter earnings are expected to have climbed 10.7 percent, compared to an 8-percent rise expected at the start of the month, according to Thomson Reuters I/B/E/S.

-Verizon (VZ.N) shares surged 7.6 percent.
-The No. 1 U.S. wireless carrier's quarterly revenue topped expectations.
-The stock was among the biggest supports for the S&P 500, along with Facebook and telecom rival AT&T (T.N).
+Verizon shares surged 7.6 percent.
+The No. 1 U.S. wireless carrier’s quarterly revenue topped expectations.
+The stock was among the biggest supports for the S&P 500, along with Facebook and telecom rival AT&T.

-Twitter (TWTR.N) shares fell 13.8 percent after the social media platform disappointed investors with stagnant monthly active user growth.
+Twitter shares fell 13.8 percent after the social media platform disappointed investors with stagnant monthly active user growth.

 Declining issues outnumbered advancing ones on the NYSE by a 1.45-to-1 ratio; on Nasdaq, a 2.24-to-1 ratio favored decliners.